loafey/master-thesis/Opponent_Questions.md

   - How accurate is IP.LSH.DBSCAN compared to DBSCAN?

-- The benchmarks you have presented seem to have been done on dataset 4.
+- The accuracy benchmarks you have presented seem to have been done on dataset 4.
 Did you test it on the other datasets, and if so, what were the results?